 Anthocyanins are the antioxidants responsible for giving blueberries and blackberries their purple hue, and may offer anti-inflammatory, anti-viral, and anti-cancer benefits according to initial studies.

 The flavor of purple tea is like a rich green tea, and the liquor is a lilac-green, perfect for impressing easily impressed people.
 Our Purple Tea looks somewhere between a green and black tea.

-To learn more about purple tea and its benefits, check out our purple tea spotlight post!
+To learn more about purple tea and its benefits, check out our purple tea spotlight post here.

 Yellow tea is extremely rare, even within China, where it is normally reserved for diplomats and high-ranking government officials.

 However, there are a lot of knock-off 'yellow' teas on the market that are actually 'yellowed' green teas.
-A true yellow tea is exceptionally difficult to produce; it's gently oxidized after harvesting via 'sweltering' (wrapped up in cloth or paper), steamed or pan fried loose, then wrapped again, repeatedly.
+A true yellow tea is exceptionally difficult to produce; it's gently oxidized after harvesting via 'sweltering' (wrapped up in cloth or paper or heaped in a special way), steamed or pan fried loose, then wrapped again, repeatedly.

 This process is a sort of "post-oxidation," since this gentle heating usually stops oxidation (the "fixing").
 This process makes it less vegetal, seaweedy or grassy than green tea due to the extra oxidization, and it has a strong semi-roasted aroma.